ebikechoices is supported by its audience. When you purchase through links on our site, we may earn a commission. Learn more

 As I have said previously, the Brose motor is one of the best in the e-bike industry.
 The ‘S’ version is commonly found on electric mountain bikes in the £4000 plus price range, and the Brose motor is used by over 30 manufacturers worldwide.
 The Brose ‘T’ motor produces a respectable 75nm of torque, which puts it firmly in Bosch CX and Shimano Steps E7000 territory.

-The motor can provide up to 320% extra assist , thanks to the ‘flex power mode’ .
-The electronic torque sensing pedal assist is one of the most advanced systems currently in use, taking 1000’s of measurements per second.
+The motor can provide up to 320% extra assist, thanks to the ‘flex power mode’.
+The electronic torque sensing pedal assist is one of the most advanced systems currently in use, taking thousands of measurements per second.

-When you ride a Brose-powered electric mountain bike, you really do feel like you’ve gained superhuman strength!
+When you ride a Brose-powered electric mountain bike, you do feel like you’ve gained superhuman strength!

-Not only is the Brose motor powerful, but it is incredibly quite and efficient.
+Not only is the Brose motor powerful, but it is incredibly quiet and efficient.
 Meaning you can stay on the trails for long, and ride further.

 Display